alantian/dotfiles/README.md

 ~/
  .zshrc        # Main zshrc
  .zshrc_local  # Machine specific zshrc, sourced by ~/.zshrc.
 NOT managed.
- .profile_common  # profiles that are sourced by both zsh and bash.
+ .commonrc     # profiles that are sourced by both zsh and bash.
  .vimrc        # Main vimrc
  .vimrc_local  # Machine specific vimrc, sourced by ~/.vimrc.
 NOT managed.
  .local/